currentxchange/purple-explainer/README.md

 ## Purple Overview
 Purple works with two `eosio.token`s on [WAX](https://on.wax.io/wax-io/): **[PURPLE](https://wax.bloks.io/account/purplepurple)**, **[BLUX](https://wax.bloks.io/account/bluxbluxblux)**, and a [Simple Assets](https://github.com/CryptoLions/SimpleAssets) fungible token, **[SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL)**.

+> We originally planned BLU to be BLUX for verified accounts.
+This two-tier model has been replaced with just BLUX, and blux has been empowered in PURPLE rewards

 Free daily **SOL** facilitates collaboration via Sol Ups, which pay creators 1:1 in **BLUX**.
 Anyone can use **BLUX** (Abundant) to Blu Up, or trade it for **PURPLE** (scarce) or WAX. **PURPLE** can be staked for ultra-rare **[Everstone NFTs](Everstones.md)**, which help creations to **shine forever** with daily Ups.